Hands on: New iPad 10.2 (2020) review

-Value, not just price, is the key reason to buy the 10.2-inch iPad 2020 over October's iPad Air 4, which has a refreshed design and better performance for more money.
+Value, not just price, is the key reason to buy the 10.2-inch iPad 2020 over October's iPad Air 4, which has a refreshed design and better performance but at a steeper price.

-Its value is extended with returning perks like Smart Keyboard Cover compatibility and ten-hour of battery life, though storage sizes start at a weak 32GB, The 128GB version is the one most people who take photos and videos will want.
+Its value is extended with returning perks like Smart Keyboard Cover compatibility and ten hours of battery life, though storage sizes start at a weak 32GB.
+We expect the 128GB version is the one most people who take photos and videos will want.

-iPadOS 14 may be this iPad's standout feature beyond its price.
-Scribble in particular helps make the Apple Pencil 1 worth the extra fee.
-It's still hard not to be impressed with the 'basic' iPad if the iPad Pro is out of your budget.
+iPadOS 14 may be this iPad's standout attraction beyond its price.
+New features, and Scribble in particular, help make the Apple Pencil 1 worth the extra fee.
+It's still hard not to be impressed with the 'basic' iPad if the iPad Pro or iPad Air are out of your budget.

 New iPad 2020 price and release date